-The method of calculating the circuits equivalent resistance is the same as that for any individual series or parallel circuit and hopefully we now know that resistors in series carry exactly the same current and that resistors in parallel have exactly the same voltage across them.
+The method of calculating the circuits equivalent resistance is equivalent to that for any individual series or parallel circuit and ideally we presently realize that resistors in series convey the very same current and that resistors in parallel have the very same voltage crosswise over them.
 Here we will discuss mainly about series and parallel combination.

 Resistances in Series

-Suppose you have, three resistors, R1, R2 and R3 and you connect them end to end as shown in the figure below, then it would be referred as resistances in series.
+Suppose you have, three resistors, R1, R2 and R3 and you connect them end to end as shown in the figure beneath, at that point it would be alluded as resistances in series.

-In case of series connection, the equivalent resistance of the combination, is sum of these three electrical resistances.
-That means, resistance between point A and D in the figure below, is equal to the sum of three individual resistances.
+In case of series connection, the equivalent resistance of the combination, is aggregate of these three electrical resistances.
+That implies, resistance between point An and D in the figure underneath, is equivalent to the aggregate of three individual resistances.

-The current enters in to the point A of the combination, will also leave from point D as there is no other parallel path provided in the circuit.
+The current enters in to the point A of the combination, will likewise leave from point D as there is no other parallel way given in the circuit.

-Now say this current is I. So this current I will pass through the resistance R1, R2 and R3.
-Applying Ohm’s law, it can be found that voltage drops across the resistances will be V1 = IR1, V2 = IR2 and V3 = IR3.
-Now, if total voltage applied across the combination of resistances in series, is V. Then obviously
+Now say this current is I. So this current I will go through the resistance R1, R2 and R3.
+Applying Ohm’s law, it very well may be discovered that voltage drops over the resistances will V1 = IR1, V2 = IR2 and V3 = IR3.
+Presently, if all out voltage connected over the combination of resistances in series, is V. Then obviously